OTC Pain Medicines and Their Risks

 If you take any prescription medicines, ask your healthcare provider if you should

-avoid any OTC pain relievers.
-Also, some OTC pain relievers can make certain medical
+avoid taking any OTC pain relievers.
+Also, some OTC pain relievers can make certain

-conditions worse.
-So find out from your healthcare provider which ones are safe for
+health conditions worse.
+So find out from your healthcare provider which ones are

 Alcohol is a concern with some OTC pain relievers, especially acetaminophen.
 Taking